-Attainment of aesthetic quality use in Lake Michigan open waters is based on the attainment of the Offensive Conditions narrative standard in 35 Ill.
+The open waters of Lake Michigan means all of the waters within Lake Michigan in Illinois jurisdiction lakeward from a line drawn across the mouth of tributaries to Lake Michigan, but not including waters enclosed by constructed breakwaters (35 Ill.
 Adm.
-Code 302.515, and on the Lake Michigan Basin total phosphorus standard intended to protect aesthetic quality.
+Code 303.443 a).
+Assessments of aesthetic quality use in Lake Michigan open waters employ both the Offensive Conditions narrative standard in 35 Ill.
+Adm.
+Code 302.515, and the Lake Michigan Basin open waters total phosphorus standard (35 Ill.
+Adm.
+Code 302.504 c) intended to protect aesthetic quality.
 Attainment of the narrative standard is assessed by trained biologists experienced with the natural conditions and expectations for Lake Michigan open waters.
 The assessment involves comparing the observed conditions to the specific narrative language in the standard.
-If the standard is judged as not attained, one or more of nine specific conditions are noted as the cause of non attainment.
-These conditions are based on the language in the standard and include: "sludge, bottom deposits, floating debris, visible oil, odor, plant or algal growth [aquatic macrophytes or aquatic algae], color or turbidity."
+If the standard is judged as not attained, one or more of nine specific conditions are noted as the cause of non-attainment.
+These conditions are based on the language in the standard and include: "sludge, bottom deposits, floating debris, visible oil, odor, plant or algal growth [aquatic macrophytes or aquatic algae], color or turbidity of other than natural origin."
 These conditions are the basis for listing causes of non-attainment.
-In addition, when greater than 10% of the samples exceed the Lake Michigan open water standard for total phosphorus, aesthetic quality use is assessed as Not Supporting and phosphorus is listed as a cause of the impairment.
+Also, when greater than 10% of the samples exceed the Lake Michigan open water standard for total phosphorus, aesthetic quality use is assessed as Not Supporting and phosphorus is listed as a cause of the impairment.
 The guidelines for assessing aesthetic quality use in Lake Michigan open waters are shown in Table C-28.
 Causes for non-attainment are shown in Table C-29.